Thursday Island

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-As per AreaSearch's latest postcode level ATO data released for financial year 2023, the suburb of Thursday Island's median income among taxpayers is $51,667.
-The average income in Thursday Island was $61,586 during this period.
+As per AreaSearch's latest postcode level ATO data released for financial year ended June 2023, the suburb of Thursday Island had a median income among taxpayers of $51,667 and an average income of $61,586.
 This is below the national average.
-In comparison, Rest of Qld had a median income of $53,146 and an average income of $66,593 for the same year.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates project Thursday Island's median income to be approximately $56,787 and the average income to be around $67,689 as of September 2025.
-According to 2021 Census figures, incomes in Thursday Island cluster around the 70th percentile nationally for households, families, and individuals.
-Income analysis shows that the $1,500 - $2,999 earnings band captures 38.4% of the community (1,102 individuals).
-This aligns with the region where this cohort also represents 31.7%.
+The median income in Rest of Qld was $53,146 with an average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates for Thursday Island would be approximately $56,787 (median) and $67,689 (average) as of September 2025.
+According to the Census conducted in August 2021, incomes in Thursday Island cluster around the 70th percentile nationally.
+Income analysis shows that the $1,500 - 2,999 earnings band captures 38.4% of the community (1,102 individuals), similar to the region where this cohort represents 31.7%.
 After housing costs, residents retain 91.4% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income